ReuBar/EncodingTest/Readme.md

 * I would have created a proper branch and worked on it, and merged at the end, rather than working on Main
 * Extension methods would have been used for methods such as converting hex to int.
 * LINQ could have been used for handling of data, but for readability this was not done to avoid having massive one-liners.
-* Performance metrics would have been gathered and recorded over time, to ensure no performance degradation happens over time.
+* Performance metrics would have been gathered and recorded over time, to ensure no performance degradation happens with subsequent commits.